 |Side conversations||Side Conversations enable you to bring in other people from internal and external teams to collaborate on tickets without interrupting the main conversation flow within the ticket.
 The difference between this and Light Agents is that these other people are not able to see or interact with tickets; they have no agent permissions whatsoever.
 An agent working on a ticket can create a side conversation to communicate with and gather more information from, for example, a supplier or shipper, to help them solve the ticket.
 Side conversations keep these informational conversations associated with a ticket so that it’s all in one place.
 See Using side conversations in tickets.|

 Multibrand allows you to create additional customer support experiences.
 A brand is a customer facing identity, represented by a collection of contact points for your customers.
 These contact points can include brand-specific email support addresses, a branded help center and embedded support in websites and mobile apps, and brand specific contact telephone numbers and social media channels.By default, you have one brand in Zendesk.
 By adding more brands, you can segment your customer experience in the way that makes sense for your business.
 For example, you might have two distinct brands whose customers do not overlap.
-Each different set of customers interacts with your Support team via the brand-specific contact points.
+Each different set of customers interacts with your Support team members via the brand-specific contact points.
 See Setting up multiple brands.

 |Multiple ticket forms and conditional ticket fields||In the Suite, you can create custom ticket forms (see Creating multiple ticket forms to support different request types) and use conditional ticket fields (fields that are displayed or hidden based on what a user selects in another field – see Creating conditional ticket fields in Zendesk Support).|